 - The collateral margins table shows the margins for loans divided into two groups: "individually deposited" and "group deposited" loans.
 What is the difference between "individually deposited" and "group deposited" loans?

 - What if an institution cannot provide its pledged loan listing in a format that is supported by the ALD process?

 - How does the Federal Reserve determine the collateral value for pledged loans?

 - How does the Federal Reserve determine the collateral value for pledged securities?

 - Why are individually deposited loan margins presented as ranges rather than discrete values on the collateral margins table?

 - May a depository institution pledge asset-backed commercial paper?

-- May a depository institution pledge sub-prime mortgages?
+- May a depository institution pledge subprime mortgages and other subprime consumer debt?